 Zimmer Knee Lawsuits (MDL 2272)

 In 2010, Zimmer issued recalls for multiple knee components in its NexGen Knee Replacement system.
-As details about problems with NexGen implants were made public, people who suffered pain, discomfort and immune system reactions to their knee implants began to file lawsuits against the company.
+As details about the NexGen implant problems were made public, people who suffered pain, discomfort and immune system reactions to their knee implants began filing lawsuits against the company.

-In 2011, federal lawsuits against Zimmer NexGen knee devices were consolidated into MDL 2272 for administrative purposes.
+In 2011, federal lawsuits against Zimmer NexGen knee devices were consolidated into MDL 2272.
 More than 1,700 Zimmer lawsuits were filed in the MDL before trials began in 2015.

-Several of the first few cases to be selected for bellwether trials ended up being dismissed before they went before a jury.
-By June 2016, only a single bellwether trial was complete and 15 others had been dismissed.
+Several of the first few cases selected for bellwether trials were dismissed before they went before a jury.
+By June 2016, a single bellwether trial was complete and 15 others had been dismissed.

 MDL 2272 was closed in October 2019.